-There are two types of Sector Marks to identify even-numbered and odd-numbered bands.
-The Sector Mark pattern shall be as shown in Figure 16, where T corresponds to the time length of one Channel bit for Header.
+There are two types of Sector Marks to identify sector as shown in Figure 17.
+SM1 shall start from 6T mark, on the other hand SM2 shall start from 6T space, where T corresponds to the time length of one Channel bit for Header.
 The signal obtained from a mark is less than a signal obtained from space.
-The lead-in shall have the Channel bit pattern 000101 for odd-numbered bands and 000001 for even-numbered bands.
+The layout of pre-formatted Header pattern for the groove and the land tracks shall be as shown in Figure 16a and 16b.